jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/README.md

 cookiecutter jupyter-ai-module-cookiecutter
 ```

 Follow the prompts to create a new AI module under `packages/`.
+Your
+labextension name should use hyphens, whereas your Python name should use
+underscores.

 # Usage (monorepo integration)